 While living in the present is one of the essential happiness personality traits shared by happy people, it is also just as important to plan for the future.

-Knowing what is ahead can not only help you get prepared for it but also can fill you with excitement over the new possibilities.
+Knowing what is ahead can help you prepare and fill you with excitement over the new possibilities.

 Keep your goals specific while focusing on both long-term and short-term goals.

-Smart goal-making can help you accomplish more, keep you on your desired path, and fill you with enough hope to keep the smile on your face.
+Smart goal-making can help you accomplish more, keep you on your desired path, and fill you with enough hope to keep a smile on your face.